 - Complete blood count

 This infection usually goes away on its own and may not require treatment.
-Some people need to take anti-parasitic drugs.
+Some people with a moderate to severe infection need to take anti-parasitic drugs.

 Severe infections involving the brain or heart can result in death, but this is rare.

 - Encephalitis (infection of the brain)

 - Heart rhythm problems